bparanj/crystal/electronics/experiments/queue/power-gain.md

 This experiment illustrates power gain simply by amplifying a low-power signal into a more powerful output that’s easy to observe.

-A simple experiment to demonstrate power gain using a basic transistor amplifier circuit:
+A experiment to demonstrate power gain using a basic transistor amplifier circuit:

 1. Components needed:
    - Input resistor (1kΩ)